PPMS BY A FORMER SECURITIES REGULATOR. DONE RIGHT AND FAST. FOR LESS.

 - OTHER INFORMATION - like how long you will be raising the money, the prior experience and performance of the management and the offering issuer (if any), relevant legal and other disclosures, and tax considerations.

 An Accredited Investor only Rule 506(b) or a Rule 506(c) offering are the least expensive offerings because they have the least regulation.
-Prices range from my reviewing your already prepared offering documents (usually 2-3 hours, approximately $700 - $1,000), to preparing all of your offering documents (including the Executive Summary), which can be approximately $8,000.
+Prices range from my reviewing your already prepared offering documents (approximately $1,500), to preparing all of your offering documents (including the Executive Summary), which can be approximately $11,000.
 I can work on an hourly basis ($350/hr) or for an all inclusive flat fee.
-I can usually have a PPM done in a week or less.
+I can usually have a PPM done in 2-3 weeks.

 Because if the issuer or a person important to the offering (a "covered person") has been convicted of, or are subject to court or administrative sanctions for securities fraud or other violations of specified laws BEFORE that date, then the item must be disclosed but the offering can continue; HOWEVER, if the item happened AFTER that date, then the issuer and/or covered person CANNOT use this securities exemption and the offering CANNOT go forward.